How to Get Over a Hangover

 How Much Alcohol is Too Much?

-It's recommended that women consumer fewer than seven drinks per week.
-Men shouldn’t have more than 14.
+The Center for Disease Control and Prevention (CDC) recommends that men consume no more than two drinks per day and women no more than one.
 Dr. Shafer says anything above that could signal a possible drinking problem.

 How to Get Over a Hangover?